List of Commands

 This shows the required Parts in the GUI.

-PARTS_SHOW, <ALL/NONE/INVERT/ONLY/ADD>, <Part name list>
+PARTS_SHOW, <ALL/NONE/INVERT/ONLY/ADD>, <Part names list>

-• ALL: show all parts.
+• ALL: Show all parts

-• NONE: Hide all parts.
+• NONE: Hide all parts

-• INVERT: Invert part show.
+• INVERT: Invert part show

-• ONLY: Show Only these parts.
+• ONLY: Show Only these parts

-• ADD: Show these parts.
+• ADD: Show these parts

 Example